 Our computer systems, mobile and other applications and systems of third parties we use in our operations are vulnerable to cybersecurity risks, including cyber-attacks and loss of confidentiality, integrity or availability, both from state-sponsored and individual activity, such as hacks, unauthorized access, computer viruses, denial of service attacks, physical or electronic break-ins and similar disruptions and destruction.
 Such systems may periodically experience directed attacks intended to lead to interruptions and delays in our service and operations as well as loss, misuse or theft of data or intellectual property.
 Any attempt by hackers to obtain our data (including customer and corporate information) or intellectual property, disrupt our service, or otherwise access our systems, or those of third parties we use, if successful, could harm our business, be expensive to remedy and damage our reputation.
 We have implemented certain systems and processes to thwart hackers and protect our data and systems.
 From time to time, we have experienced an unauthorized release of certain digital assets, however, to date these unauthorized releases have not had a material impact on our service or systems.
-There is no assurance that hackers may not have a material impact on our service or systems in the future.
 There is no 100% security guarantee.
 Our insurance may cover some, but not necessarily all expenses/losses associated with a cyber-attack and resultant business disruption.
 Any significant disruption to our service or access to our systems could result in a loss of users, liability and adversely affect our business and results of operation.